Chuckanut Bay

+Etymology

+The name 'Chuckanut' is derived from one of several Coast Salish languages.
+In the Nooksack language, the name Chúkwenet refers to Chuckanut Creek and the Nooksack camping ground at its mouth.
+According to anthropologist Allan Richardson and linguist Brent Galloway, the Nooksack name means "beach or tide goes way out", from the root word chúkw and the suffix -enech.
+According to linguist William Bright, the English name is derived from the neighboring Lummi dialect of North Straits Salish, which itself is derived from the original Nooksack.
+In the Samish dialect of North Straits, the name for the creek is Chúkwenet.

+Alternatively, linguist Wayne Suttles proposed in 2005 that the name Chúkwenet (and its related forms) may be instead originally derived from Northern Straits.
+Suttles proposed that the root word instead was chéqw, yielding an alternative spelling of 'Chéqwenet.'
+Furthermore, the two forms may have coexisted.

+In the Lushootseed language, the name for the bay was recorded as dxʷšišəlc̓əb according to Swinomish informant Martin Sampson.
+His mother, Susie Sampson Peter, said that dxʷšišəlc̓əb was a creek northeast of Chuckanut Bay.

 Communities

 Chuckanut Village, located near Mud Bay along the north shore of Chuckanut Creek, is the southernmost neighborhood in Bellingham.
 The Chuckanut Bay Community is further south of Chuckanut Village and had a population of 60 people in the 1940s.
 It was centered around a ferry landing for the San Juan Islands and Sydney, BC from 1935 to 1941.
 After the ferry closed, the landing became the foundation for the Chuckanut Bay Yacht Club.
 When the yacht club closed in 1946, the clubhouse was moved to LaConner WA and is now a waterfront restaurant there.

 The Chuckanut Bay Community Association (CBCA) currently has a membership of over 400 households.
 The CBCA is a non-profit organization committed to foster a spirit of community among residents in the Chuckanut Bay and Chuckanut Mountain area.
 The CBCA was initially formed in 1992 to support volunteer firefighters in their district, and continues today as a non-profit organization dedicated to serving the Chuckanut community.
 The communities are linked to Bellingham and Burlington by State Route 11, also known as Chuckanut Drive.

-Chuckanut Beaches Association (CBA) is a community association that shares five beaches among their membership.
+Chuckanut Beaches Association (CBA) is a private community association that shares five beaches among eligible property members.
 CBA was originally incorporated in 1954 as Chuckanut Beaches Inc. and was reincorporated in 1994 as Chuckanut Beaches Association.
 The five Chuckanut beaches were deeded from the Charles F. Larrabee estate (Larrabee State Park donor) to Chuckanut Beaches, Inc. in 1954.
 The quit-claim deed states: "Said land is hereby conveyed for park, boat haven, beach and playground purposes, or for one or more of the aforesaid purposes, but may be held in an undeveloped state by grantee, its successors or assigns".